-Gamers unite for International Tabletop Day which lands on June 1.
+On the first Saturday in June, gamers unite for International Tabletop Day, which lands on June 1 this year.
 We’re excited to go all-in for our favorite games!
 Tabletop games have been played for years and they’ve evolved over the centuries.
-Battleship, for example, started on paper and in the original it included land areas and water.
+Battleship, for example, started on paper, and in the original, it included land areas and water.
 As time went on, it entered the third dimension as a vertical toy, and then went on to become one of the first computer games.

 History of International Tabletop Day